AmrGanz/MachineConfigAnalyzer/README.md

-# A tool to decode and extract configuration files from the MachineConfig YAML files in OpenShift4.
+# A tool to decode and extract configuration files from MachineConfig YAML files in OpenShift4.

 This script can take one of three options:
 - decode: